Overview (scroll down) ... Alternate (Global) Names

 Chicks: Day-to-Day Development (Photos)

-Arguably more popular than the Budgerigar, cockatiels are popular household pets in many parts of the world.
+Since cockatiels are easy to keep and readily breed, sufficient numbers of them are available for the pet market.
 Today, all pet tiels are bred in captivity, as Australia no longer permits the export of native wildlife, whether endangered or not.

 They average 12.8 inches or 32 cm in length (including tail).
 Healthy adults usually weigh between 2.8 - 4.4 oz (78 and 125 grams) - the average being 2 oz or 90 grams.
 Some mutations, particularly some lutinos, tend to be rather small-boned birds.
 They may weigh between 2.8 - 3.2 oz (78 and 90 grams).
 Some selectively bred for competitions may way between 3.9 - 4.4 oz (110 and 125 grams).